Austin Wrongful Death Lawyer

 It’s important to file your wrongful death claim as soon after the accident as possible.
 Texas law provides survivors with a two-year statute of limitations in which to file their lawsuit.
 Failure to do so will bar you from being able to recover compensation of any kind from the at-fault party.

-Speak with an Austin Wrongful Death Lawyer
+Speak with an Austin Wrongful Death Attorney

 Nobody should have to experience the death of a loved one because of the negligent actions of another.
-If you have lost a close relative or family member due to the negligence or wrongdoing of someone else, an experienced and qualified lawyer from the Colley Firm, PC will help you recover the maximum compensation possible for your claim.
+If you have lost a close relative or family member due to the negligence or wrongdoing of someone else, an experienced and qualified lawyer from the Colley Firm, PC can help you recover the maximum compensation possible for your claim.